schwartzadev/aschwartz.me/src/writing/social-mapping.md

 > I took longer to figure out how to do this than anyone I’ve ever met.
 It takes awhile.
 It’s gonna take you a while.
 It’s normal to take a while.
 You just have to fight your way through that.

 —[Ira Glass](https://jamesclear.com/ira-glass-failure)

+---

+Lightly edited in June 2023 to bring the content up to date.